 Trust operations consist of one reportable segment - Hotel Ownership & Hotel Management Services.
-Hotel Ownership Operations derives its revenue from the operation of the Trust's two hotel properties with an aggregate of 270 hotel suites in Arizona and New Mexico.
+Hotel Ownership Operations derives its revenue from the ownership and operation of the Trust's two hotel properties with an aggregate of 270 hotel suites in Arizona and New Mexico.
 Hotel management services, provides management services for the Trust's two Hotels.
 As part of our management services, we also provide trademark and licensing services.

 Our results are significantly affected by the overall economy and travel, occupancy and room rates at the Hotels, our ability to manage costs, changes in room rates, and changes in the number of available suites caused by the Trust's disposition activities.
 Results are also significantly impacted by overall economic conditions and conditions in the travel industry.
-Unfavorable changes in these factors, such as the virus-related travel slowdown in the Fiscal Year starting February 1, 2020, can and have negatively impacted hotel room demand and pricing, which reduces our profit margins.
+Unfavorable changes in these factors, such as tariff uncertainty, or the virus-related travel slowdown in the Fiscal Year starting February 1, 2020, can and have negatively impacted hotel room demand and pricing, which reduces our profit margins.
 Additionally, our ability to manage costs could be adversely impacted by significant inflationary increases in operating expenses, resulting in lower operating margins, and higher hourly labor costs.
 Further increases in area hotel supply, hourly labor cost, declines in demand, or declines in room rates, could result in increased competition, which could have an adverse effect on the rates, revenue, costs, and profits of the Hotels in their respective markets.

 Over time, we expect our high risk but also high profit potential UniGen diversification efficient clean energy generation investment, to grow and provide a substantial source of income in the future.
+We are also extremely optimistic for the high profit potential from IBC management, and the five-year option to purchase at cost.

-We expect the current Fiscal Year 2025 to be continued growth of the travel industry, stable high level Hotel occupancy, continued recovery and increases of room rates, as well as continuation of current cost control all leading to improved profitability of our hotels.
-We believe that we have positioned the Hotels to remain competitive through our now fully completed Tucson and Albuquerque hotel refurbishments, by offering fully refurbished studios and two-room suites at each location, and by maintaining complementary guest items, including complimentary hot breakfast and free Internet access.
+We expect the current Fiscal Year 2025 2026 to be continued growth of uncertain for the travel industry, stable high level Hotel occupancy, continued recovery and increases of room rates, as well as continuation of current cost control all leading to improved profitability of our hotels.
+We believe that we have positioned the Hotels to remain competitive through our now fully completed Tucson and Albuquerque hotel refurbishments, by offering fully refurbished studios and two-room suites at each location, and by maintaining complementary guest items, including complimentary hot breakfast and free high speed Internet access.

-Our strategic plan is to continue to obtain the full benefit of our real estate equity, by ultimately obtaining full market value for our two Hotels at market value, which is believed by management to be substantially higher than lower book values, over the next 12-36 months.
+Our strategic plan is to continue to obtain the full benefit of our real estate equity, by ultimately obtaining full market value for our two Hotels at market value, which is believed by management to be substantially higher than lower book values, over the next 36 months.
+We look forward to the expansion of IBC, with its five-year option to purchase.
+We anticipate to benefit from the UniGen efficient clean energy generator investment, as well.
 In addition, the Trust is seeking a larger private reverse merger partner that may benefit from a merger that would afford that partner access to our listing on the NYSE AMERICAN.